 Nevertheless, “For days afterwards, I kept seeing it every time I closed my eyes,” Erin remembers.
 Gabe recalls that he just kept repeating the words “brain tumor” over and over again.

-Now almost three years into a 14-month prognosis, Gabe’s doctors are amazed, not only that he is here, but that he is able to walk into his own appointments and fully participate in life.
+Now almost four years into a 14-month prognosis, Gabe’s doctors are amazed, not only that he is here, but that he is able to walk into his own appointments and fully participate in life.

 Two surgeries, three recurrences, two bouts of radiation and “lots of chemo” later, the couple have found their own ways of coping--most notably, being honest and reaching out.
 “Brain cancer is so unique because it affects you as an individual.”
 Gabe explains.
 “For me personally, it has affected the way I perceive things, react to things, talk to people, how chill I can be or if I become overly impulsive, my sleep patterns, really anything.”